dleonard1210/RepData_PeerAssessment1/PA1_template.md

 maxsteps <- formatC(round(maxinterval$avgsteps[1]), big.mark = ",")
 ```

-For the time period in question, the daily 5-minute interval starting at 08:35 had the highest average step count, which was 206 steps.

 The plot below shows the step count by interval over the course of an average day.

 ```r
 intavgTitle <- paste("Average Step Count per Interval for the period from",firstday,"to",lastday)